 Judgment and Liberty in Non-essentials

-5 One man values one day above another; another values every day alike.
-Let each one be fully convinced in his own mind.
-6 He who observes the day observes it to the Lord.
-Also, he who eats, eats to the Lord, for he gives God thanks; and he who does not eat, does not eat to the Lord—and he too gives God thanks.
+5 Some of you consider3 one day more important than another, others consider every day alike.
+Let each one be fully persuaded in his own mind.
+6 He who honors a day, honors it to the Lord.
+Also, he who eats freely, eats to the Lord, for he gives God thanks; and he who does not eat freely, does not eat to the Lord—and he too gives God thanks.
 7 For none of us lives to himself, and none of us dies to himself.
 8 For if we live, we live to the Lord; and if we die, we die to the Lord.
 Therefore, whether we live or die, we are the Lord’s.
-9 For to this end Christ died and lived again, that He might be Lord, both of the dead and of the living.
+9 For to this end Christ died and lived again: that he might be Lord, both of the dead and of the living.

-10 But you who judge, why do you judge your brother?
+10 But as for you, why do you judge your brother?
 Or again, why do you look down on your brother?
-For we all shall stand before the judgment seat of God.
-14 For it is written, “As I live, says the Lord, every knee shall bow to Me, and every tongue shall acknowledge God.”2 12 So then, each one of us will give an account of himself to God.
-13 Therefore let us no longer judge one another, but rather resolve this: not to put an obstacle or a stumbling block in our brother’s way.
+For all of us will stand before the judgment seat of God.
+11 For it is written, “As I live, says the Lord, every knee will bow to me, and every tongue will acknowledge5 God.”6 12 Therefore each of us will give an account of himself to God.
+13 So let us stop judging one another, but instead make this resolve: never to put an obstacle or a stumbling block in our brother’s way.

 Self-sacrifice in Pursuit of Peace

-14 I know and am convinced by the Lord Jesus that in itself nothing is unclean; but if anyone considers something to be unclean, then to him it is unclean.
-15 For if because of your food your brother is distressed3, you are no longer walking in love.
-Do not let your food tear down the one for whom Christ died.
-16 Therefore, do not let what you regard as good4 be spoken of as evil; 17 for the kingdom of God is not food and drink, but righteousness and peace and joy in the Holy Spirit.
-18 For he who serves Christ in this way is acceptable to God and approved by men.
+14 I know and am convinced by the Lord Jesus that nothing is unclean in itself; but if anyone thinks of something as unclean, then to him it is unclean.
+15 For if your brother is thrown into confusion7 because of what you eat, you are no longer walking in love.
+You must not let your eating tear down the brother for whom Christ died.
+16 So never let what you regard as good8 be spoken of as evil.
+17 For the kingdom of God is not a matter of food and drink,9 but of righteousness, peace, and joy in the Holy Spirit.
+18 For he who serves Christ with this understanding10 is acceptable to God and approved by men.

-19 Let us therefore pursue the things which make for peace, and the things by which we may edify one another.
+19 So then: Let us pursue the things that make for peace, and the things by which we may build one another up.
 20 Do not tear down the work of God for the sake of food.
-Yes, all things are clean, but eating them is evil for the man who eats with offense.
-21 It is good neither to eat meat, nor drink wine, nor do anything at all by which your brother stumbles.
-22 The faith that you have, have it to yourself before God.
-Happy is he who does not condemn himself in what he approves.
-23 But he who doubts is condemned if he eats, because he does not eat from faith; for whatever is not from faith is sin.
+Yes, all things are clean; but it is wrong for a man to eat freely if it makes someone stumble.11 21 Indeed, it is good neither to eat meat, nor drink wine, nor do anything at all by which your brother might be caused to stumble.
+22 The faith you have, have it to yourself before God.
+Happy is the man who has no qualms about12 what he approves.
+23 But he who doubts is condemned if he eats, because his eating is not based on faith; for whatever is not based on faith is sin.

 - Or disputing